imgeorgiev/imgeorgiev.github.io/_posts/2020-06-18-sample-collection-robot.md

 ---

-For a course in university, I developed the software for a sample collection robot based.
-We developed a simple wheeled mobile robot tasked with navigating autonomously around a known environment, interacting with objects and collecting rock samples with a robotic arm.
-More precisely, the robot is tasked to:
+For a course in university, I developed the software for a sample collection robot based on Turtlebot3 tasked with navigating autonomously around a known environment, interacting with objects and collecting rock samples with a robotic arm.
+More precisely, the robot was tasked to:

 * Navigating to a known button and pressing it.
 * Navigating to the boxes and clearing them away from the path.
 The box position is randomly